4123-3-32, 4123-5-18(C) and (D), 4123-5-20, 4123-6-20(B)

 Disability (PTD), except Statutory PTD as noted above.

 Medical Improvement (MMI)

-issue a BWC TT Termination Order to terminate TT when the treating physician
+issue a BWC TT Termination Order to terminate TT when the treating provider states

-the IW’s medical condition is not improving further, no other treatment options
+IW’s medical condition is not improving further, no other treatment options are

-The treating physician’s report must strongly conclude that the IW has reached MMI
+The treating provider’s report must strongly conclude that the IW has reached MMI

 in order for the report to support TT termination.
-However, if the treating physician indicates that the IW’s condition is permanent, but is still responding to
+However, if the treating provider

+indicates that the IW’s condition is permanent, but is still responding to

 medical treatment and is improving, this is not evidence that the IW has

 knee sprain/strain is allowed in an IW’s claim.

-recently submitted by the treating physician states that the IW is no longer benefitting
+submitted by the treating provider states that the IW is no longer benefitting

 from treatment, no other treatment options are viable, and the condition has

 IW has an amputation and permanent loss of the leg, but the IW’s condition is